-The Puerto Rico Medicaid Program's (PRMP's) Program Management Office (PgMO) will store the approved Communications Management Plan Aid and any approved revisions on the PgMO Sharepoint site.
+PRMP's PgMO will store the approved Communications Management Plan Aid and any approved revisions on the PgMO Sharepoint site or in an alternative location specified by PRMP.
 PRMP and the PRMP PgMO will make the plan available to project stakeholders as needed.
-Currently, BerryDunn provides PRMP PgMO services.